Jongbeom-IM/DSI3/README.md

 ***AND*** This is to inform you that I have referred to DSI consortium's specification and NXP trasceiver datasheet.
 I'll leave a link at the bottom of the page.

 ## CRC calculator
+DSI3 CRC do not use the same polynomials and algorithms as other CRC.
+In DSI3 Command and Response Mode, Make a 32-bit crc input by shifting valid 24-bit data 8 times.

+and from the MSB, put input_command_bit[] to the CRC method.
+The CRC method is described below in the C language.
 ```c
   CRC[7] = CRC_old[6];
   CRC[6] = CRC_old[5];